BZoennchen/Pages/_posts/2022-07-09-markov-chains-for-music-generation.md

 P(X_{k+1} = B\ |\ X_{k} = A) = 0.2.
 \end{equation}

-A *first-order Markov chain* only considers the **one** predecessor, i.e., only the most local part of the context.
+A *first-order Markov chain* only considers **one** predecessor, i.e., only the most local part of the context.
 A *$$n$$-order Markov chain* does consider $$n$$ predecessors.
 In general, we define

 \begin{equation}